resteorts/almost-all-of-er/README.md

 [Github]()

 Github will be used for all homework submissions and group projects.
-You will be expected to have group repository for this class that is organized by your group leader. [[OB: We should perhaps make a template for this and have students fork this to make workflow easier?]
+You will be expected to have group repository for this class that is organized by your group leader.

 # Required Readings